 Street Photography

 Find the right Focal Length

-It’s not my job to tell you what lens to shoot with or what kit to use.
-Everyone has their own preference here.
-You may want to stay inconspicuous and use discreet kit.
-You may prefer to have a choice between focal lengths and so take out a much larger lens.
-Either way, it’s still very important you work out what focal length to use and for what intention.
-28mm, for example, is a wonderful focal length for shooting relatively wide scenes with one or two individuals in them, without completely engulfing your subjects with the rest of a busy street.
+Either way, it’s still essential you work out what focal length to use and for what intention.
+28mm, for example, is a beautiful focal length for shooting relatively wide scenes with one or two individuals in them without completely engulfing your subjects with the rest of a busy street.
 50Mm is, and always will be, a perfect lens for shooting portraits.
-However, the confines of this sort of focal length means you’re probably going to be shooting more confidently and intrusively than with something wider like the 28mm, which allows for a more candid, ‘shoot from the hip’ approach.
+However, the confines of this focal length means you’ll probably be shooting more confidently and intrusively than with something wider like the 28mm, which allows for a more candid, ‘shoot from the hip’ approach.

+Street Photography